syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Function-Reference-Section.md

 mean is the arithmetic mean of the distribution.

-standardDeviation is the standard deviation of the distribution.
+standard_deviation is the standard deviation of the distribution.

 #### Remarks:

-* standardDeviation must be > 0.
+* standard_deviation must be > 0.
 * The equation for the normalized value is: